-The Truck of Life provides medical care and essential resources to remote communities in Indonesia, supporting thousands of people in extremely remote villages.
+The Truck of Life delivers medical care and essential resources to Indonesia’s most remote villages.

 The Truck of Life is equipped with medical equipment, including an ultrasound machine, to monitor pregnancies and perform non-invasive medical examinations.
 It also has a dedicated refrigerator to safely transport temperature-sensitive medications, such as vaccines, which are essential in areas where high temperatures could compromise crucial treatments.
 In addition, the vehicle transports resources needed to treat infectious diseases, particularly malaria, which remains prevalent and endemic in many areas it serves.